Physical Restraints in Mental Health Care

 Alternative Positive Approaches

-Training for Healthcare Providers
+Appropriate Training for Care Providers

 Comprehensive training for healthcare providers is essential in reducing reliance on physical restraints and improving outcomes for people receiving care.
 Training should focus on trauma-informed care principles, equipping staff with the skills to recognise signs of distress and respond with empathy and professionalism.
 Role-playing scenarios and workshops on conflict resolution, de-escalation, and therapeutic communication can empower providers to manage crises effectively without resorting to restrictive practices.